A modal approach to modelling spin wave scattering: Micromagnetic simulations

 The results of micromagnetic simulations are saved in the form of a matrix that contains the $x$ component of the magnetisation as a function of time and space, $m(t;x,y,z)$.
 The elements of the matrix are real numbers.
 In the first step of the postprocessing, we perform the fast Fourier transform over time.
 This operation transforms the initial matrix from time-dependent to frequency-dependent, $\tilde{m}(f,x,y,z)$ and its elements become complex numbers.
 In the following calculations we only consider the slice of $\tilde{m}$ at the pumping frequency $f=f_0$.
-Fourier transform calculations show that only SWs with frequency $f_0$ are excited, since the only peak in the Fourier spectrum appears at this frequency.
+Fourier transform calculations show that only spin waves with frequency $f_0$ are excited, since the only peak in the Fourier spectrum appears at this frequency.
 This operation reduces the visibility of undesired numerical noise and transforms the data to a more easily interpretable form.
 It enables us to easily separate amplitude and phase of propagating waves, $|\tilde{m}|$ and $\mathrm{arg}(\tilde{m})$.

-We calculate the transmittance in the system by dividing maximal values of the absolute value of magnetisation ($|\tilde{m}|$) obtained from simulations with the stripe and the reference simulation without the stripe.
-In each calculation step, values from the same interval $x\in(2.5;7.5)$~\textmu m placed in the segment 3, cf.\ Fig.~\ref{fig:cofeb-system}, were compared.
-We obtain the phase shift of the transmitted wave $\Delta \varphi_{t}$ by comparing phases of SW from reference simulation and simulation with a stripe of a given width.
-The phases of these waves were calculated as a mean value of $\mathrm{arg}(\tilde{m})$ for reference simulation results and simulation with the stripe results in the interval $x\in(2.5;7.5)$~\textmu m.
-Finally, we define $\Delta \varphi_{t}$ as a difference between phase of the transmitted and reference waves, $\Delta \varphi_{t} = \varphi_\mathrm{ref} - \varphi_\mathrm{t}$.
-Additionally we normalise the phase shift by use of the formula $\Delta \varphi_{t} = \mathrm{mod}(\Delta \varphi_{t} + 360^\circ,360^\circ)$, where $\mathrm{mod}$ is modulo division.
+We calculate the transmittance in the system by dividing maximal values of the squared absolute value of magnetisation ($|\tilde{m}|^2$) obtained from simulations with the stripe and the reference simulation without the stripe.
+In each calculation step, values from the same interval $x\in(2.5;7.5)$~\textmu m placed in the segment 3, cf.\ Fig.~\ref{fig:cofeb-system}, are compared.
+We obtain the phase shift of the transmitted wave $\Delta\tsub{t}$ by comparing phases of spin waves from the reference simulation and the simulation with a stripe of a given width.
+The phases of these waves are calculated as a mean value of $\mathrm{arg}(\tilde{m})$ for reference simulation results and simulation with the stripe results in the interval $x\in(2.5;7.5)$~\textmu m.
+Finally, we define $\Delta \varphi\tsub{t}$ as a difference between phase of the transmitted and reference waves, $\Delta \varphi\tsub{t} = \varphi\tsub{t} - \varphi\tsub{ref}$, normalized to the interval $(-180^\circ, 180^\circ]$.